On the Use of Agentic Coding: An Empirical Study of Pull Requests on GitHub: Data Collection

 \section{Data Collection}

-We collected Pull Requests (PRs) from open-source GitHub projects explicitly indicating that were created by Claude Code, as these represent direct artifacts of AI-assisted software development.
+We collected Pull Requests (PRs) from open-source GitHub projects explicitly indicating that they were created by Claude Code, as these represent direct artifacts of AI-assisted software development.
 To identify these \APRs, we searched for those containing the comment string ``Generated with Claude Code'' in their descriptions (as shown in \fig{fig:claude-example}).
 We conducted this search using the GitHub GraphQL API, focusing on PRs submitted between February 24, 2025 (the release date of Claude Code\footnote{\url{https://docs.anthropic.com/en/release-notes/claude-code}}) and April 30, 2025~(the date our study began).
 To ensure relevance and quality, we limited this search to repositories with at least 10 GitHub stars.
 This search yielded \AllAPRs~PRs.
 We excluded \openAPRs~PRs that remained open (\ie still under development).
 We identified \AllstudyAPRs~\APRs after filtering.

 Additionally, to characterize PRs related to \aap, we constructed a comparison set of human-created PRs (hereafter referred to as \HPRs).
 Specifically, we selected PRs created during a similar time frame and by the same author, originating from the same project repositories.
 To ensure a balanced comparison, we randomly sampled \HPRs to match the number of \APRs and their authors per repository.
-However, due to the limited availability of matching PRs, we extended the sampling window to one year for \HPRs.
-We excluded \exludeAPR~\APRs from the \aap dataset because we could not obtain the same number of \HPRs created during a similar time frame and by the same author.
+However, due to the limited availability of matching PRs, \blue we extended the sampling window backward for \HPRs until the sample size matched that of \APRs.
+This extension resulted in a collection period spanning approximately 10 months (back to April 30, 2024). \black We excluded \exludeAPR~\APRs from the \aap dataset because we could not obtain the same number of \HPRs created during a similar time frame and by the same author.
 In the end, both datasets have \studiedAPRs~PRs across \projects~repositories.
 Importantly, we ensured that the \APR and \HPR datasets were mutually exclusive, with no overlapping PRs.

 This study defines PRs created with the assistance of agentic coding tools as \textit{\APRs} (\aprs), and those created without such assistance as \textit{\HPRs} (\hprs).
 For ease of reference, we use the abbreviations \aprs and \hprs in the subsequent sections.